Hilton Head South Carolina, USA Travel Guide

 The Jazz Corner (upscale jazz), The Big Bamboo Cafe (casual), Skull Creek Boathouse (outdoor deck), Harbour Town (Gregg Russell & other live music), Shelter Cove Towne Centre (HarbourFest).

-Arts Center of Coastal Carolina (musicals, plays), Hilton Head Symphony Orchestra (concerts of classical music), Hilton Head Island Choral Society.
+Arts Center of The coast Carolina (musicals, plays), Hilton Head Symphony Orchestra (concerts of classical music), Hilton Head Island Choral Society.

-Nightlife mainly revolves around casual bars and pubs having live bands.
-Some major hotels may feature a lounge or bar with a dance floor.
+Nightlife mainly revolves around casual bars and pubs having live musical acts.
+A few major hotels may feature a lounge or bar with a dance floor.
 Coligny Plaza and Harbour Town offer concentrations of bars.

 Discover local crafts, souvenirs, and upscale boutiques across the island.

-The Village at Wexford (upscale boutiques, art galleries), Main Street Village (mix of boutiques and specialty shops), Shelter Cove Towne Centre (modern open-air center with national and local retailers).
+The Village at Wexford (upscale boutiques, art galleries), Main Street Village (mix of boutiques and niche shops), Shelter Cove Towne Centre (modern open-air center with national and local retailers).

 Tanger Outlets Hilton Head (off-island, just prior to the bridge): Two large outlet centers offer discounted prices on brand-name goods.